 Photo: Pohangina River at Totara Reserve

-The public are advised that Horizons Regional Council will be appliying various toxic agents to control animal pests within the 607 hectares of the Totara Regional Park operational area over the next 12 months beginning 1st September 2012.
-For further information please contact Darrell Haworth, free phone 0508 800 800.
+The public are advised that Horizons Regional Council will be applying various toxic agents to control possums within the 607 Hectares of Totara Reserve Regional Park operational area over the next 12 months.

 Baits containing the pesticides cyanide (trade name Feratox®), brodifacoum (Pestoff®) and diphacinone (Ratabate®) will be placed in bait stations and biodegradable bait bags throughout the operational area.
 Poison warning signs will be positioned on main entry points where toxins have been laid.

 A map of the area where the VTA will be applied is available for viewing here or at the Horizons Regional Council office, 11-15 Victoria Avenue, Palmerston North, office hours are 8.00 am to 5.00 pm.

 The public are warned that baits are toxic to humans and domestic animals.

 For more details regarding the operational work please contact the operator responsible: